Is There a Dimmer Outlook Ahead for Tesla Inc. (TSLA)?

-Tesla Inc. (NASDAQ:TSLA) went down by -3.39% from its latest closing price compared to the recent 1-year high of $900.40.
-The company’s stock price has collected -5.52% of loss in the last five trading sessions.
-The Wall Street Journal reported 17 hours ago that Elon Musk Likes This EV Battery and It Costs Less—but the U.S. Isn’t Sold on It
+Tesla Inc. (NASDAQ:TSLA) went down by -0.93% from its latest closing price compared to the recent 1-year high of $900.40.
+The company’s stock price has collected 3.34% of gains in the last five trading sessions.
+MarketWatch.com reported 1 hour ago that Tesla stock upgraded by Wedbush after ‘paradigm changer’ delivery numbers

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.